Title 17. Education

 17:2925 Individual graduation plans

 (3) By the end of the tenth grade, each student’s Individual Graduation Plan, based on the student’s academic record, talents, and interests, shall outline high school graduation requirements relevant to the student’s chosen postsecondary goals.
-Each student, with the assistance of his parent or other legal custodian and school counselor, shall choose the high school curriculum framework and related graduation requirements that best meet his postsecondary goals.
-Each student’s Individual Graduation Plan or the student’s Individualized Education Program, if applicable, shall include the recommended sequence of courses for successful completion of a standard diploma and shall be reviewed annually and updated or revised as needed.
+Each student, with the assistance of his parent or legal guardian and school counselor, shall choose the high school curriculum framework and related graduation requirements that best meet his postsecondary goals.
+Each student’s Individual Graduation Plan or the student’s Individualized Education Program, if applicable, shall include the recommended sequence of courses for successful completion of a standard diploma.

-(4) The Individual Graduation Plan shall be sufficiently flexible to allow the student to change his program of study, yet be sufficiently structured to ensure that the student will meet the high school graduation requirements for his chosen major or the requirements of the student’s Individualized Education Program, if applicable, and be qualified for admission to a postsecondary education institution or to enter the workforce.
+(4) The Individual Graduation Plan shall be sufficiently flexible to allow the student to, with the written approval of a parent or legal guardian, change his program of study, yet be sufficiently structured to ensure that the student will meet the high school graduation requirements for his chosen major or the requirements of the student’s Individualized Education Program, if applicable, and be qualified for admission to a postsecondary education institution or to enter the workforce.